easystats/modelbased/paper/paper.md

 These grid predictions are sometimes averaged over (averaging being a linear operation itself) to produce "marginal" predictions (in the sense of marginalized-over): means.
 These predictions can then be contrasted using various built-in or custom contrasts weights to obtain meaningful estimates of various effects.
 Using linear combinations with regular grids often means that results from `emmeans` directly correspond to a models coefficients (which is a benefit for those who are used to understanding models by examining coefficient tables).

-`marginaleffects` [@arel2024interpret] was more recently introduced, and uses a different approach: various effects are estimated by generating two counter-factual predictions of unit-level observations, and then taking the difference between them [with SEs computed using the delta method, @arel2024interpret].
+`marginaleffects` [@arel2024interpret] was more recently introduced, and uses a different approach: various effects are estimated by generating two counter-factual predictions of unit-level observations, and then taking the difference between them (with SEs computed using the delta method).
 By default, such effects are estimated for every observation in the original model frame.
 These unit-level effects are typically averaged to obtain average effects (e.g., an Average Treatment Effect, ATE).

 Using the delta method affords more flexibility in the specification of the marginal effects to be estimated.
 For example, while `emmeans` by default compares predictions from GLMs on the link scale and then transforms the comparison back to something closer to the response scales (e.g., the difference between two log-odds is taken, and then exponentiation to produce odds ratios), `marginaleffects` by default compares predictions on the response scale directly (e.g, taking the difference between two probabilities).
 The delta method implemented in `marginaleffects` uses iterative estimation, making it more computationally costly relative to the simple matrix multiplication used for estimating linear combinations (though `marginaleffects` is very efficient).

 This means that while `emmeans` typically produces _effects at the mean_, `marginaleffects` typically produces _mean effects_.
 Depending on the quantity of interest, model, use of a link function, design balance and weights, these can be nearly identical, or very different.

 Note that `emmeans` can also use the delta method and can use non-regular grids, and `marginaleffects` can also generate linear predictions at the mean.
 However, obtaining these requires some deeper knowledge of the relevant packages.
-This is easier to achieve and more accessible in `modelbased`, by simply modulating the `estimate` argument (see section _Interpretation_).
+This is easier to achieve and more accessible in `modelbased`, by simply modulating the `estimate` argument (see above).

 Finally, `modelbased` leverages the `get_datagrid()` function from the `insight` package [@ludecke2019insight] to intuitively generate an appropriate grid of data points for which predictions or effects or slopes will be estimated.
-Since these packages support a wider range of models—including generalized linear models, mixed models, and Bayesian models—`modelbased` also inherits the support for such models.
+Since these packages support a wider range of models - including generalized linear models, mixed models, and Bayesian models - `modelbased` also inherits the support for such models.

 # Examples